google/skia-buildbot/golden/k8s-config-templates/README.md

-Experimental K8s Templating
+Kubernetes Configuration Templates
 ===========================

-This directory contains experimental templates to generated the boilerplate for creating Gold instances.
-Subject to change.
+This directory contains templates to generate the boilerplate for creating Gold instances.

+To use this, go to the infra/golden repo and run `./k8s-gen-config.sh [name]` where name is the instance to generate.
+The configuration of that instance should be in `../k8s-instances` as a JSON5 file.